c-toolbox/C-Lux/README.md

 ## Getting started

 Requires Node.js 22 or newer.
-See the Wiki page for more detailed explanations of the available patterns.
+The [Wiki](https://github.com/c-toolbox/C-Lux/wiki) explains every pattern and its options in detail; it lives in this repository as the `docs` submodule, so clone with `--recurse-submodules` if you want it alongside the code.

 ### Development